What are Charging Stations electric cars and how do they work?

 AFIR aims to ensure minimum coverage along the EU's main road network by specific dates, reducing range anxiety and promoting confidence in e-mobility.
 This regulation is crucial for harmonizing infrastructure development among member states.

-In Italy, the PNRR (National Recovery and Resilience Plan) allocates significant investments for the development of sustainable mobility, including the construction of new charging stations.
-These funds aim to upgrade the existing network, especially in less covered areas and along strategic arterial roads.
+In Italy, the PNRR ( National Recovery and Resilience Plan) allocates significant investments for the development of sustainable mobility, including the construction of new Charging Stations.
+These funds aim to enhance the existing network, especially in areas with less coverage and along strategic road arteries.

 By 2025, the network is expected to be further strengthened and more widespread, with a special focus on high-power infrastructure, helping to achieve the fleet electrification goals.